Quite the Pickle: What is the Difference Between Pickled Foods and Fermented Foods?

 Pickling is a means of preserving certain foods by immersing them in a liquid such as an acidic brine or vinegar.
 When a food item – and that could be anything from vegetables to eggs to fruits – is submerged in one of these liquids, and the pH maintained at 4.6 or lower, the shelf life of these items can now be extended for about three to four months.

-The pickling process also changes the flavor the pickled foods.
-The most well-known example would have to be that of a cucumber and a traditional pickled cucumber which is most commonly known simply as a pickle.
-Along with your favorite vegetables, you can add a variety of antimicrobial herbs and spices such as garlic or mustard seeds to the brine to add a layer of flavor and keep the bad microbes at bay.
+The pickling process also changes the flavor of the pickled foods.
+The most well-known example would have to be that of a cucumber and a traditional pickled cucumber, most commonly known simply as a pickle.

-Vinegar: Pickling with vinegar is probably one of the most popular pickling methods.
-You will want to stick with a solution that is 2/3 vinegar and 1/3 water.
-Any type of vinegar will do, so you can choose white vinegar, apple cider vinegar, or any other to suit your taste.
-You will also want to include salt in your brine as it does its part to ensure that bacteria and mold will not takeover.
+You will also want to include salt in your brine as it does its part to ensure that bacteria and mold will not take over.
 Avoid iodized salt and stick with sea salt or rock salt instead.

 Oil: Using olive oil to pickle is a popular method in some parts of Asia.
-To pickle in oil, you will want to start with cooked vegetables.
-Being by roasting or grilling them.
+To pickle in oil, you will want to start with cooked vegetables by roasting or grilling them.
 Your pickling brine will be made of two parts olive oil to one part vinegar.
-Add salt to ensure that the bacteria balance stays healthy.
-Once marinated, you can refrigerate for up to four months.
-The olive oil should harden when cold.
-If yours does not, then consider putting into the freezer as your refrigerator may not be cold enough.

 Salt: Salt carries a heavy load when it comes to pickling.
-It does its part to ensure that the mix of bacteria is a healthy one.
+It does its part to ensure that the mix of bacteria is healthy.
 Use about 1.5 tablespoons of salt for every two cups of liquid.
-Avoid using iodized salt as it can create a cloudy brine.
-Pickling salt can be found in most grocery stores.

 Sugar: If you like a bit of sweetness with your pickled foods, add sugar.
 Once you have combined your vegetables with their brine, add about ¼ cup of sugar for every two cups of water.